You can apply for ESTA any time you like but the U.S. government generally recommends people

-to be approved, there are some applications that can take the full 72 hours to process through.
+seconds to be approved, there are some applications that can take the full 72 hours to process.

-These tend to be applications where the information is unclear or containing mistakes, so make
+These tend to be applications where the information is unclear or contains mistakes, so make

 sure to be clear and accurate when filling out your application to avoid delays or paying

 apply for your ESTA permit

-and Nationality Act apply to you, then you should apply for a B1 or B2 visa instead.
+Nationality Act apply to you, then you should apply for a B1 or B2 visa instead.
 However, it

-it must be noted that obtaining a visa is generally a much more lengthier process than the
+must be noted that obtaining a visa is generally a much lengthier process than the ESTA.

-ESTA, if you want to know more about the differences between an ESTA and a visa then have
+If you want to know more about the differences between an ESTA and a visa then have a look at

 The permit is only needed

-Something to bear in mind is that an ESTA does not guarantee entry to the U.S. That decision
+Bear in mind that an ESTA does not guarantee entry to the U.S., as that decision is dependent on